 A case study is an in-depth analysis of an individual customer's experience with your company.
 These pieces tend to use a more scientific approach to prove how your business played a role in the customer's success.
-Case studies often use facts and observations to demonstrate how certain products or services benefited actual customers of your business.
+For example, case studies often use facts and observations to demonstrate how certain products or services benefit actual customers of your business.

 One of the best benefits of case study testimonials is that it provides a potential lead with a complete customer story.
-This is great for B2B companies who are trying to convince an entire business to buy their product or service.
-Leads can read the example customer story and compare it to their situation to see if your company will fulfill their needs.
+This is great for B2B companies trying to convince an entire business to buy their product or service.
+Leads can read the example customer story and compare it to their situation to see if your company can fulfill their needs.

 Whether you like it or not, your social media channels will naturally capture customer testimonials.
-This is because social media offers instant relief for customers who have strong opinions about a product or service.
+Social media offers instant relief for customers who have strong opinions about a product or service.